2oceansFM is owned and operated by the Augusta Community Resource Centre on behalf of all the Community

 The story so far………

 The concept came about as a result of the frustration with the lack of local content on the very few radio stations broadcasting to the Augusta region.
-In fact our local ABC originates from Karratha , approximately 1500kms.
-North of Augusta on the Pilbara coast.
+At the time, our local ABC originated from Karratha , approximately 1500kms north of Augusta on the Pilbara coast.

 Russell Simpson, the then Coordinator of the Augusta Community Resource Centre first made contact with the Australian Broadcasting Authority in 2002 to find out more about allocation of FM frequencies and the processes to make application for a Broadcast Licence.

 He ran into a brick wall, all the frequencies were being used by GWN, a regional TV station broadcasting from Bunbury and any radio signal broadcasting within those frequencies would cause interference with TV reception.

 Augusta did not appear on the list of potential sites, although there was a frequency available on the AM Band with a site just north of Margaret River, if we carried out an engineering check to find a frequency, it would cost $30,000.
 That would mean either having the studios in Margaret River, or pay for an expensive land line connection from Augusta.

 Having been heavily involved in getting the re transmission of GWN via satellite from Osnaburg Street, Russell knew that GWN never officially broadcast into the Augusta/Karridale region, in fact, a check of the ABA list of broadcasters confirmed that fact.
 Their signal, according to their own broadcast plan stopped somewhere between Margaret River and Witchcliffe.

 Not to be put off, Russell registered the name ‘Augusta Community Radio’ and spent the next few years researching other radio stations and intermittently calling the ABA and subsequently the Australian Communications and Media Authority (ACMA) to see if anything had changed, all to no avail.